 Lavender Cupcakes & Lavender Cream Cheese Frosting

-Since we’ve now moved to Wisconsin, I can’t frequent my favorite little mountain coffee shop so my craving for lavender has been increasing.
-So I decided to give a new recipe I found a try for Lavender Cupcakes & Lavender Cream Cheese Frosting.
-I mean, doesn’t that sound heavenly??
+Now that we’ve moved to Wisconsin, I can’t visit that little mountain coffee shop anymore, and my lavender cravings have only grown stronger.
+So, I decided to try a new recipe for Lavender Cupcakes with Lavender Cream Cheese Frosting.
+I mean, doesn’t that sound heavenly?

 In order to achieve the lavender flavor in these cupcakes and frosting, I used a few drops of lavender essential oil.
 By using this method, you can add more drops to give it a more bursting flavor…or less if you’d prefer a more subtle hint of lavender.